 Frequently Asked Questions

 RVIA stands for the Recreational Vehicle Industry Association.
-Since we are a member of the RVIA, our shop, and our builds are inspected by this authority.
+As a member of RVIA, we self-certify compliance with more than 500 safety specifications for electrical, plumbing, heating, fire and life safety established under the National Fire Protection Association (NFPA) Standard for Recreation Vehicles.
+Additionally, we are subject to periodic, unannounced inspections by RVIA representatives to audit our compliance.
 Most Tiny Houses are not inspected - by anyone - putting you at risk for any number of harms or problems.
-RVIA inspects and certifies RV's made in the USA.
 Here is the link to their website http://www.rvia.org/.

 Where do I get insurance?

-Since we are RV certified, insurance can be purchased at any major insurance carrier.
+Since we are members of RVIA and listed in NADA, insurance can be purchased at any major insurance carrier.
 Just like your car.

 How Do i get a loan?

-Since we are RVIA certified you can apply at any bank or Credit Union for an RV loan.
+Since we are members of RVIA, NADA listed, and a RV dealer you can apply at any bank or Credit Union for an RV loan.
 We also work closely with several RV lenders to give our customers the most available options.
-It's a very easy process, and we're glad to help you navigate the loan.
+It's a very easy process, and we're happy to help you navigate the loan.

 HOME EQUITY LOAN

-Personal and unsecured loans can be acquired through your bank or credit union, as well as online lenders, and peer to peer lending programs.
+Personal and unsecured loans can be acquired through your bank or credit union, as well as through online lenders and peer to peer lending programs.
 Personal and unsecured loans are not backed by collateral, therefore credit requirements are more stringent, and interest rates are sometimes higher than other loans.

 What Size Truck do I need?

-Depending on the model and size, either a 3/4 ton pickup or a 1 ton pickup truck.
-Once you have decided on a model, and options, we can tell you the pickup size you will need.
+Depending on the model and size, either a 3/4 ton pickup or a 1 ton pickup truck is recommended for moving your RV.
+Once you have decided on a model and options, we can determine the pickup size you will need.

-Remember your Tiny RV must be licensed, insured and registered before driving on public roads.
+Remember your RV must be licensed insured and registered before driving on public roads, contact your local DMV for more details.

-If you don't plan to move it very often, a licensed mover can move your RV for you from one place to another; usually for a "by-the-mile" fee (round $2.00/mile)
+If you don't plan to move it very often, a licensed mover can move your RV for you from one place to another; usually for a "by-the-mile" fee (around $2.00/mile).

 Places to consider: